wjbianjason/Dynamic-Clip-Attention/README.md

 sh preprocess.sh trecqa
 ```

-Because I have uploaded my preprocess data, you can skip above operations.
+Because I have uploaded my preprocess data of WikiQA, if you want to cast a glance at our model, you can skip above operations.

 ## Running